edwinb/Protocols/README.md

 and depends on an effect handler being implemented for a particular context.

 The library currently includes an effect handler which supports communication between concurrent processes.
-See `test/UtilServer` for a simple example.
+See `test/UtilServer` and `test/Stream` for some simple examples.